 We focused on the couple of things we had to do: buying the entrance ticket to the ruins, finding an affordable hostel, and having a good night sleep before going up to one of the most scenic places on earth: the Inca ruins of Machu Picchu.

 - Santa Teresa lies west of Ollantaytambo, on the other side of the Abra Malaga pass.
-Santa Teresa has accommodation (check availability here) or camp at the Cola de Mono Lodge-cum-campsite just outside town (check availability here).
+The town has accommodation, or camp at the Cola de Mono Lodge-cum-campsite just outside town.

 Teresait’s an eight-kilometer walk to Hidroelectrica.
 While the surroundings are scenic enough, you do walk on the road where buses and taxis whiz by without caring about your walking there and covering you in dust.
 That’s why we took a local bus and started walking in Hidroelectrica.